Psoriasis of the skin and scalp: causes

 What are the symptoms?

 In its most widespread form- plaque psoriasis- reddened areas covered with white-to-silver scales appear.

-This can be useful for differentiating it from other diseases, such as seborrheic dermatitis (link to DS), in which the scales tend to be yellowish and oily.
+This can be useful for differentiating it from other diseases, such as seborrheic dermatitis, in which the scales tend to be yellowish and oily.